Inaugural Freedom Fest set for July 15

 The Boone County Republican Women’s Club and the Boone County GOP will host the first Freedom Fest from 4 p.m. to 9 p.m.
 July 15 at the Zionsville Lions Park.

 Admission is free.
-There will be unlimited food, sponsored by Backroads BBQ, with the purchase of a $5 food wrist band, a kids zone, family games, live music and opportunities to meet local political candidates.
+Drinks and food will be available for purchase.
+There will be a kids zone, family games, live music and opportunities to meet local political candidates.
 Alcoholic beverages will be served on an adjoining property, sponsored by Klooz Brewz.

 Anna Schappaugh, chair of the campaign committee for the Boone County Republican Women’s Club, said Freedom Fest is an event for everyone to celebrate freedom in the U.S.